SuperDARN/pydarn/docs/user/range_time.md

 'plot_range_time(fitacf_data, options)'
 where 'fitacf_data' is the read in data, and the options are several python parameters used to control how the plot looks.

-First, make sure Pydarn and matplotlib is imported, then read in the .fitacf file with the data you wish to plot:
+First, make sure Pydarn and matplotlib are imported, then read in the .fitacf file with the data you wish to plot:
 <pre><code>import pydarn
 import matplotlib.pyplot as plt'